 When we do mop, we use our beloved Sal Suds!
 We also use it to clean out the litter box, scrub the shower, clean the counters, wipe down the fridge shelves, etc. It can even be used in a carpet cleaner!

-Organic cotton is best so aim for those!
-Our cotton towels are so handy, we pretty eliminate the need for paper towels.
-We do keep them on hand for pet emergencies and cleaning up bacon grease.
+Our cotton towels are so handy that we pretty much eliminate the need for paper towels.
+We keep them on hand for pet emergencies and cleaning up bacon grease.
 We just found these bacon sponges though, and may not need to buy paper towels ever again!

 Our Favorite Organic Kitchen Towels